radiantlogic-v8/documentation-new/documentation/operations-guide/03-radiantone-universal-directory-hdap-store-management.md

 If more than one cluster is involved, use an LDIF file exported from the cluster considered the “master” image to re-initialize all needed replicas.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – disable inter-cluster replication for the store prior to re-initializing the store only if you plan on re-initializing all replicas with a clean image.
-To maintain inter-cluster replication and process changes from other replicas that happen while one (or more) replicas are being re-initialized, do NOT disable inter-cluster replication.**
+>Disable inter-cluster replication for the store prior to re-initializing the store only if you plan on re-initializing all replicas with a clean image.
+To maintain inter-cluster replication and process changes from other replicas that happen while one (or more) replicas are being re-initialized, do NOT disable inter-cluster replication.

 Re-initializing a store is an operation that is time-consuming and should only be done while the service is offline during a scheduled maintenance window.
 The store is inaccessible and no other operations can be performed during the re-initialization.